-Sleepaway camp teaching artists are required to spend the duration of their contract living at their placement camp, typically in a large bunk area with 3-5 other staff and anywhere from 8-16 campers.
+If placed at a sleepaway camp theater directors are required to spend the duration of their contract living at their placement camp, typically in a large bunk area with 3-5 other staff and anywhere from 8-16 campers.
 Accommodations may vary and some private sleeping arrangements are available.

-Teaching artists receive one day off a week and periods off daily.
+Theater directors receive one day off a week and periods off daily.
 Theater Directors at sleepaway camps generally will have private or semi-private housing accommodations.
-Day camp staff placed outside of their local areas are provided short term housing or placed with a host family.
+Sleepaway Pop-Up Production Directors will be provided short-term housing at their contracted camp.

 mainstages offers college credits at many theater schools and conservatories.
 Credits range from 2-6 for the summer, depending on educational institution attending, and may be applied as elective or educational credits.